StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 The monitor run interval determines how often a monitor logic will be executed.
 It is expressed in seconds.
 For example, an `intervalSeconds: 60` configuration means that StackState will attempt to execute the monitor function associated with the Monitor every 60 seconds.
 If the monitor function execution takes significant time, the next scheduled run will occur 60 seconds **after** the previous run finishes.

 ## Create a custom monitor

-In this article, we'll create a CPU metric monitor using an example monitor function created in [another article](../custom-functions/monitor-functions.md).
+The steps below will create a CPU metric monitor using an example [monitor function](../custom-functions/monitor-functions.md).

 To create a custom monitor in StackState:

 1. [Create a new STJ import file.](#create-a-new-stj-import-file)
 2. [Populate the monitor node.](#populate-the-monitor-node)